Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Dynamic and Computational Aspects

 \begin{proof}[Proof of Theorem \ref{thm:SFT}] Let $G$ be a plain group decomposed as $\left(\Conv_{i=1}^k G_i\right) \ast \F_m$ with $S = S_1 \cup ... \cup S_{k+1}$ a standard generating set.
 Due to its free product structure, any word $w\in S^*$ can be uniquely decomposed as $w = w_{1} w_{2} .... w_{r}$ where, \begin{itemize} \item $w_{j}\in S_{l}^{*}$ for some $l$, for all $j\in\{1,\ ...,\ r\}$; \item $w_{j}$ and $w_{j+1}$ are words over different alphabets for all $j\in\{1,\ ...,r-1\}$. \end{itemize} If $\overline{w} = 1_{G}$, by our decomposition, $\overline{w}_j = 1_G$ for every $j$.
 This means every SAP from $G$ must be entirely contained in one of the finite groups $G_i$, as $\F_m$ has no SAPs with its free generating set.
 Therefore, $\Ou_{G,S}$ is finite because the number of SAPs in each finite group is finite.
 By Lemma \ref{lem:ouro}, $\Xs_{G,S}$ is an SFT.\\

 Now, let $G$ be a finitely generated group with $S$ such that $\Xs_{G,S}$ is an SFT, defined by the finite set of forbidden patterns $\Fo$.
-If $G$ is not a plain group, by Theorem \ref{thm:HS}, the Cayley graph $\Gamma(G,S)$ contains arbitrarily large embedded cycles, and therefore arbitrarily large SAPs.
+If $G$ is not a plain group, by Theorem \ref{thm:HS}, the Cayley graph $\Gamma(G,S)$ contains arbitrarily large simple cycles, and therefore arbitrarily large SAPs.
 Next, we can assume without loss of generality that every word in $\Fo$ has the same length, say $N\geq 1$.
 If $\Fo\subseteq \WP(G,S)$, take a SAP $W$ of length greater than $N+1$.
 Because SAPs contain no strict factors that belong to $\WP(G,S)$ and every cyclic permutation of the word defining a SAP is itself a SAP, the configuration $x=W^{\infty}$ does not contain any word from $\Fo$.
 Therefore $x\in \X_{\Fo}\setminus \Xs_{G,S}$, which is a contradiction.
 Suppose there are elements in $\Fo$ that are not in $\WP(G,S)$.
-As $\Fo$ contains forbidden patterns and $\X_{\Fo} = \Xs_{G,S}$, for every word $w\in\Fo$ there exists $N_{w}\in\N$ such that either for every $v\in S^{N_w}$ the word $wv$ contains a factor from $\WP(G,S)$, or for every $v\in S^{N_w}$ the word $vw$ contains a factor from $\WP(G,S)$.
-Let $M = \max_{w\in\Fo}N_{w}$ and take $W$ a SAP of length $M+N+2$.
+As $\Fo$ contains forbidden patterns and $\X_{\Fo} = \Xs_{G,S}$, for every word $w\in\Fo$ there exists $N_{w}\in\N$ such that for every $u,v\in S^{N_w}$ the word $uwv$ contains a factor from $\WP(G,S)$.
+Let $M = \max_{w\in\Fo}N_{w}$ and take $W$ a SAP of length $2M+N+4$.
 Once again, because every SAP contains no strict factors that belong to $\WP(G,S)$ and every cyclic permutation of the word defining the SAP is itself a SAP, the configuration $x = W^{\infty}$ contains no factors from $\Fo$.
-Indeed, if there is a $w\in\Fo$ such that $w\factor W$ we can take the cyclic permutation of $W$ such that $w$ is a prefix.
-Thus, $w$ can be extended by a word $v$ of length $M+1$ such that $wv$ contains no factor in $\WP(G,S)$.
+Indeed, if there is a $w\in\Fo$ such that $w\factor W$ we can take the cyclic permutation of $W$ such that $w$ is at the middle.
+Thus, $w$ can be extended by words $u, v$ of length $M+1$ such that $uwv$ contains no factor in $\WP(G,S)$.
 As a consequence $x\in \X_{\Fo}\setminus \Xs_{G,S}$, which is a contradiction. \end{proof}

 As plain groups admit SFT skeletons, we have an effective procedure to calculate the connective constant of their Cayley graphs.
 As mentioned in Section~\ref{subsec:symbolic}, entropies of SFTs are non-negative rational multiples of logarithms of Perron numbers (see Theorem 4.4.4 \cite{lind2021introduction}).
 Thus, we can slightly improve Corollary 3.4 from \cite{gilch2017counting} in the case of (plain) groups. \begin{corollary} Let $G$ be a plain group with $S$ a standard set of generators.
 Then, $\mu(G,S)$ is a non-negative rational power of a Perron number. \end{corollary}